Government college principal in Mumbai booked for allegedly making casteist remarks about students

 Urmila Paralikar also allegedly commented about the appearance of the students.

-A first information report was filed against a principal of a government college in Mumbai for allegedly hurling casteist remarks at students, The Indian Express reported on Thursday.
+A first information report was filed against a principal of a government college in Mumbai for allegedly making casteist remarks at students, The Indian Express reported on Thursday.

 Urmila Paralikar, who heads the Government of Maharashtra Secondary Training College, was booked under Section 509 (word, gesture or act intended to insult the modesty of a woman) of the Indian Penal Code and under the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989 on Wednesday, according to Mid-Day.

-The complainant alleged that Paralikar hurled caste-based derogatory remarks at her and other students who are from the reserved category.
+The complainant alleged that Paralikar made caste-based derogatory remarks at her and other students who are from the reserved category.

 “Noticing my speech and way of writing, Paralikar madam asked me about my native place and then asked if I am an Adivasi,” the woman said in her complaint, according to The Indian Express.
 “She also asked if this is how teachers in schools in my village speak and if I will be teaching my students in tribal language too.”